devpablocristo/wd-dotnet-challenge/README.md

 #### ***Extra: Only try this if you have finished all the previous tasks***

-1. Make it a singleton.
+1. Create a unit test.

 #### You have 30 minutes to finish